 “Impacted State” is defined as the domestic state, or any state for which the product associated with the insurer’s in force LTCI premium rate increase proposal is or has been issued.

 “Participating State” is defined as any impacted state insurance department that agrees to participate in the MSA Review.
-Participation is voluntary as described in Section I.E.1 below.
-Participation may include activities such as, but not limited to, receiving notifications of rate proposals in SERFF, participation in communication/Webinars with the MSA Team, and access to the MSA Advisory Report.
+Participation is voluntary as described in Section IE(1) below.
+Participation may include activities such as, but not limited to, receiving notifications of rate increase proposals in System for Electronic Rate and Form Filing (SERFF), participation in communication/webinars with the MSA Team, and access to the MSA Advisory Report.

+Note that state participation is expected to evolve increase in the future as the MSA Review process continues to be developed and refined.

 General Description of the MSA Review

-The MSA Review provides for a consistent actuarial review process that will result in an advisory report which state insurance departments may choose to rely on to make decisions on an insurer’s rate increase filing or to supplement the state’s own review process.
+The MSA Review provides for a consistent actuarial review process that will result in an MSA Advisory Report, which state insurance departments may consider when deciding on an insurer’s rate increase filing or to supplement the state’s own review process.

 The MSA Review is conducted by a team of state’s regulatory actuaries with expertise in LTCI rate review.
 Each review will be led by a designated member of the MSA Team.
-The review process is supported by NAIC staff, the Interstate Insurance Product Regulation Commission (“Compact”) staff, who will assist insurers in making requests to utilize the MSA process and facilitate communication between the insurer, the MSA Team and [Participating/Impacted TBD] States.
-The NAIC’s electronic infrastructure, the System for Electronic Rates and Forms (“SERFF”) will be used to streamline the rate proposal and review process.
-Although the administrative services of the Compact staff and SERFF’s Compact filing platform are utilized in the MSA Review, MSA rate proposals are reviewed, and advisory reports are prepared by the MSA Team.
+The review process is supported by NAIC staff and Interstate Insurance Product Regulation Commission (Compact) staff, who will administratively assist insurers in making requests to utilize the MSA process and facilitate communication between the insurer, the MSA Team and [Participating/Impacted TBD] States.
+The NAIC’s electronic infrastructure, the SERFF will be used to streamline the rate proposal and review process.
+Although the administrative services of Compact staff and SERFF’s Compact filing platform are utilized in the MSA Review, MSA rate proposals are reviewed, and MSA Advisory Reports are prepared by the MSA Team.
+MSA rate proposals are not Compact filings, and Compact staff will not have any role in determining the substantive content of the MSA Advisory Reports.

-The MSA Review process begins when an insurer expresses interest in an MSA Review being performed for an in force LTCI rate proposal through SERFF, or to supporting NAIC or Compact staff.
-The eligibility of the rate proposal will be reviewed and determined by the MSA Team and supporting staff.
+The MSA Review begins when an insurer expresses interest in an MSA Review being performed for an in force LTCI rate proposal to the MSA Team through SERFF or supporting NAIC or Compact staff.
+The eligibility of the rate proposal will be reviewed and determined by the MSA Team with assistance, as needed, from supporting staff.

 The MSA Review of eligible rate proposals will resemble a state-specific rate review process utilizing consistent actuarial standards and methodologies.
 The MSA Team will apply the Minnesota and Texas approaches to calculate recommended, approvable rate increases.
-While aspects of the Minnesota and Texas approaches may result in lower rate increases than resulting from loss ratio-based approaches and are outside the pure loss-ratio requirements contained in many states’ laws and rules, the approaches fall in line with legal provisions that rates shall be fair, reasonable, and not misleading.
-The MSA team will review support for the assumptions, experience, and projections provided by the insurer and perform validation steps to review the insurer-provided information for reasonableness.
-The MSA Team will document how the proposal complies with the regulatory approach utilized by the Team for Participating States.
+While aspects of the Minnesota and Texas approaches may result in lower rate increases than those resulting from loss ratio-based approaches and are outside the pure loss ratio requirements contained in many states’ laws and rules, the approaches fall in line with legal provisions that rates shall be fair, reasonable, and not misleading.
+The MSA Team will review support for the assumptions, experience, and projections provided by the insurer and perform validation steps to review the insurer-provided information for reasonableness.
+The MSA Team will document how the proposal complies with the regulatory approach utilized by the MSA Team for Participating States.
 See Section V for more details on the actuarial review.

-Through the MSA Review the MSA Team will communicate MSA information to the insurer and the MSA Team will address any questions from the insurer about the results of the review.
+Throughout the MSA Review, the MSA team will provide updates to the insurer.
+The MSA team will deliver the final MSA advisory Report to the insurer and address any questions the insurer has about the results of the Review.

-Additionally, the review will consider reduced benefit options that are offered in lieu of the requested rate increases and factor in non-actuarial considerations.
+Additionally, the review will consider reduced benefit options (RBOs) that are offered in lieu of the requested rate increases and factor in non-actuarial considerations.